-- 1. The student has the right to cancel and obtain a refund of charges paid through attendance at the first class session, or the seventh (7th) day after enrollment, whichever is later. - 2.
+- 1. The student has the right to cancel and obtain a refund of charges paid (as described in the Refund Policy section) through attendance at the first class session, or the seventh (7th) day after enrollment, whichever is later. - 2.
 "Enrollment" as stated in No. 1 above is defined as the execution of an enrollment agreement signed by all required parties. - 3.
-To provide all students in the same class with equal time to cancel after beginning the educational program and to comply with the California Bureau for Private Postsecondary Education (BPPE) requirement in No. 1 above, the College extends the cancellation period and requires that students exercise the right to cancel by the seventh (7th) calendar day after their scheduled program start date. - 4.
-Students may withdraw from the School at any time after the cancellation period & receive a pro rata refund if they have completed 60 percent or less of the scheduled days in their program's current payment period through the last day of attendance.
-The refund will be less a registration or administration fee not to exceed \$150.00.
-If a Student has completed more than 60 percent of the period of attendance for which the Student was charged, the tuition is considered earned & the Student will not receive a refund. - 5.
+To provide all students in the same class with equal time to cancel after beginning the educational program, the College extends the cancellation period and requires that students exercise the right to cancel by the seventh (7th) calendar day after their scheduled program start date. - 4.
+Students may withdraw from the School at any time after the cancellation period and may receive a pro rata refund as described in the Refund Policy section. - 5.
 Cancellation shall occur when the student provides notice of cancellation at the address of their respective campus.
 This can be communicated by mail, email or hand delivery. - 6.
 A cancellation notice, if sent by mail, is effective when deposited in the mail properly addressed with proper postage. - 7.
-A cancellation notice need not take any particular form, and however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - 8.
-If an enrollment is cancelled, the school will refund any money paid by the student, less a registration/administration fee not to exceed \$150.00, & less deductions for equipment not returned in good condition, within 45 days after the notice of cancellation is received.
-Textbooks and Chromebooks which have been opened (e.g. shrink wrap removed, or removed from their original packaging) are not returnable and cannot be refunded, regardless of condition. - 9.
-Any registration fee is non-refundable if the cancellation request is received more than 3 days after signing the enrollment agreement. - 10.
+A cancellation notice need not take any particular form and, however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - 8.
 Upon cancellation, if the student has received Federal Student Financial Aid funds, the student is entitled to a refund of monies not paid from Federal Student Financial Aid program funds.